 A draft scope of services is enclosed with this RFP (Attachment 2).
-A final scope of services will be negotiated with the firm selected to conduct these service reviews and will be included with the professional services agreement to be approved by LAFCO.
+A final scope of services will be negotiated with the firm selected to conduct the MSR/SOI updates and will be included with the professional services agreement to be approved by LAFCO.